leontristain/modnotes/windhelm/tldr.md

 ![](/windhelm/pics/bathhouse2.png?raw=true "Alleyway Outside Windhelm Bathhouse")

-The top suite of the Windswept Manor building is intended to be a player home, and it's got the following killer balcony view.
+The top suite of the Windswept Manor building is intended to be a player home, and it's got a killer balcony view.

 ![](/windhelm/pics/windsweptsuitebalconyview.png?raw=true "View from Windswept Manor Balcony")

-As evening falls and windows become noticeably lit, here's a photo of the Western District's High Road looking northward showing the city in all its majesty, and the burning Beacon of Windhelm on the cliffs above.
+As evening falls and windows become noticeably lit, here's a photo of the Western District's High Road looking northward showing the city in all its majesty, note the Beacon of Windhelm on the cliffs above.

 ![](/windhelm/pics/highroadevening.png?raw=true "Evening High Road and Beacon of Windhelm")